kifidon/Internal-Time-Tracking/README.md

 ---

 ## **License**
-This project is proprietary and managed by **[Company Name]**.
+This project refered to by this repository is proprietary and managed by **Hill Plain Construction**.
 Unauthorized distribution is prohibited.

 ---